-3.1 Members of the Board
+3.1.
+Members of the Board

-The Company currently has nine Directors, one of whom is an Executive Director (being the Chief Executive Officer (CEO) and Managing Director).
+The Company currently has nine Directors, one of whom is an Executive Director (being the Managing Director & Chief Executive Officer (CEO)).
 Each Director is appointed pursuant to a written agreement.

-The roles of the Chairman of the Board (Chairman) and the CEO are separate.
-John Bevan was appointed Chairman in November 2019.
-Magnus Nicolin has been CEO since March 2010.
-Unlike the Non-executive Directors, Mr Nicolin is not required to seek re-election by shareholders every three years.
+The roles of the Chair of the Board (Chair) and the CEO are separate.
+John Bevan was appointed Chair in November 2019.
+Neil Salmon was appointed CEO effective 1 September 2021.
+Unlike the Non-executive Directors, Mr Salmon is not required to seek re-election by shareholders every three years.

-The name of each person who has been a Director of Ansell in FY21, together with their appointment information, is set out below:
+The name of each person who has been a Director of Ansell in FY23, together with their appointment information, is set out below:

-Appointed to the Board Length of service at 30 June 2021 Last election/ re-election date Non-executive Directors John Bevan (Chairman) Independent 2012 8 years and 10 months 2018 Peter Day Independent 2007 13 years and 10 months 2019 Leslie Desjardins Independent 2015 5 years and 7 months 2019 Nigel Garrard Independent 2020 1 year and 4 months 2020 Marissa Peterson Independent 2006 14 years and 10 months 2018 William Reilly Independent 2017 3 years and 10 months 2020 Christina Stercken Independent 2017 3 years and 10 months 2020 Christine Yan Independent 2019 2 years and 3 months 2019 Executive Directors Magnus Nicolin Non-independent 2010 11 years and 3 months N/A
+Appointed to the Board Length of service at 30 June 2023 Last election/ re-election date Non-executive Directors John Bevan (Chairman) Independent 1 August 2012 10 years and 10 months 2021 Leslie Desjardins Independent 30 November 2015 7 years and 7 months 2022 Morten Falkenberg Independent 11 November 2021 1 year and 7 months 2021 Nigel Garrard Independent 1 March 2020 3 years and 4 months 2020 Debra Goodin Independent 5 December 2022 6 months 2023 William Reilly Independent 20 October 2017 5 years and 9 months 2020 Christina Stercken Independent 20 October 2017 5 years and 9 months 2020 Christine Yan Independent 1 April 2019 4 years and 3 months 2022 Executive Directors Neil Salmon Non-independent 1 September 2021 1 Year and 10 months N/A

-Details of the qualifications and experience of our Directors are set out in Ansell's 2021 Annual Report and on Ansell's website at www.ansell.com.
+Details of the qualifications and experience of our Directors are set out in Ansell's 2023 Annual Report and on Ansell's website at www.ansell.com.